CatMachina/cs-visualization-tool/README.md

-#This will be#
+### This Will Be ###
-a all-purpose visualization tool filled with every computer science related topic that I have learned (and have found the time to code a tool for):
+An all-purpose visualization tool filled with every computer science related topic that I have learned (and have found the time to code a tool for):

 It will include:
 - Pathfinding algorithms